daos-stack/daos/README.md

 CaRT is an open-source RPC transport layer for Big Data and Exascale HPC.
 It supports both traditional P2P RPC delivering and collective RPC which invokes the RPC at a group of target servers with a scalable tree-based message propagating.

+# Gurt Useful Routines and Types (GURT)

+GURT is a open-source library of helper functions and data types.
+The library makes it easy to manipulate lists, hash tables, heaps and logging.

+All Gurt Useful Routines and Types are prefixed with 'd', the 4th letter in the alphabet because gurt useful words have 4 letters.

 ## License

 CaRT is open source software distributed under a BSD license.